dicecco1/fpga_caffe/README.md

 doi={10.1109/FPT.2016.7929549},
 month={Dec},}

 The work related to the Custom-Precision Floating-Point Training is set to appear at FPT2017.
+The repository for the Custom-Precision Floating-Point library is at: https://github.com/dicecco1/fpga_cpfp.

 ## Build Instructions